Listen to this article

 In 2018, the median house prices dropped to AUD 1,101,532, down by around 6.5 % over the year, compared to 2017.

-One thing is certain: people in Australia, especially in Sydney, struggle to buy real estate at the moment, as local salaries can’t catch up with the great price increases.
+One thing is certain: people in Australia, especially in Sydney, struggle to buy real estate at the moment.
+Local salaries can’t catch up with the great price increases.
 On top of that, with the tightened lending policies, they can no longer obtain interest-only mortgage.

 The National Australia Bank predicts that Sydney property prices will continue to fall by 10% from the peak time, in 2019 and 2020.
 We’ve seen similar negative forecasts from other news channels and analysts.